Comic Book: Malibu Comics' Street Fighter

 - He-Man Woman Hater: Ryu who will take no insults from a mere woman, even if it's the strongest woman in the world.

 - Ice-Cream Koan:(Ryu to Chun-Li) "Once you were like this stream... laughing, flowing around life.
 Now you are like this tree—strong, flexible... but yet rooted in your obsession."

 - Killed Off for Real: Ken is killed by Balrog and Sagat.
 A clump of his hair is mailed to Ryu.

-- Off Model: Everywhere, especially with the kids who star in Ken's soda commercial, as well as how poor perspective issues make it look like fireballs are being thrown upward at an angle and landing downward at an angle.
+- Off Model: Everywhere, especially with the kids who star in Ken's soda commercial, as well as how poor perspective issues make it look like fireballs are being thrown upward at an angle and landing at their intended target.

 - Token Minority Couple: Ryu and Chun-Li.
 It's mostly Type A because at the time, Chun-Li was the only prominent female character in the series.